Posters - Human-wildlife conflict mitigation (Solutions)

 Which species should be prioritized?
 Public preferences for mitigating human–wildlife conflict.

-Ms. Steluta Manolache
+Ms. Anna Steluta Manolache

 University Of Bucharest